kwinsch/historify/docs/historify.1.md

 ## ISO Metadata

-When creating ISO images with the `--media` flag, Historify adds meaningful metadata to help identify the disc contents:
+When creating ISO images with the `--media` flag, historify adds meaningful metadata to help identify the disc contents:

 - **Volume Identifier**: Contains the snapshot base name and date (e.g., `archive_2025-01-15`)
 - **System Identifier**: Set to "historify"